TalonFloof/okameron/README.md

 # VosLang
-A Stack-Based Functional Programming Language written in Lua for the Okami1041 Processor.
+A Stack-Based Procedural Programming Language written in Lua for the Okami1041 Processor.